 17. Enjoy indoor adventures.
 From trampoline parks and indoor golfing to virtual reality experiences, ropes courses, even destinations to smash old items, stay warm inside and have tons of fun with these indoor activities.

 19. And don't forget the reindeer!
 At the 14th Annual Greenwich Reindeer Festival, where you can take pictures with Santa in addition to meeting reindeer.

 20. Challenge yourself.
 Test your skills and your nerve indoors at the Thrillz High Flying Adventure Park in Danbury, or break a sweat testing your problem-solving skills at Adventure Rooms in Middletown.

 22. Go on a sleigh ride.
 Round up the kids and embark on a festive sleigh ride, pulled by horses.

 23. Walk in a winter wonderland.
 Stroll through communities across the state transforming their shops and streets into magical winter towns.
-Check out Olde Mistick Village’s Holiday Lights Spectacular, the Bethlehem Christmas Town Festival, or the Christmas Village in Torrington.
+Check out Olde Mistick Village’s Holiday Lights Spectacular, the Bethlehem Christmas Town Festival, or the Glow Gardens in Hartford.

 Rest and Relaxation